pqrkchqps/diehard-dot-fund-school/beginner/starting_a_loomio_group.md

 Seeing someone's face next to what they've written can make a big difference to the reading experience.

-The invitation email people get when you invite them to join your group includes your profile photo to make it feel more trustworthy.
+The invitation email people receive when you invite them to join your group includes your profile photo to make it feel more trustworthy.
 So before you send invitations out you need to upload your profile photo.

 ## Upload a group cover photo